calebdwilliams/templiteral/README.md

 ## How it Works

-The `templiteral` function takes two arguments (a location and a context) and returns a function that serves as an ECMAScript 2015 [template literal tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), a function that takes in a template literal and returns some other object.
+The `templiteral` function takes two optional arguments (a location and a context) and returns a function that serves as an ECMAScript 2015 [template literal tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), a function that takes in a template literal and returns some other object.
 Repeated calls to this function will update the previously-inserted DOM nodes if a binding is present.

 So a template literal tag would look like the following: